dpcunningham/ncc-1701-enterprise-specs/README.md

 Four basic components:

-- This "spec" repository: collects the various features (as issues and epics);
+- This **"spec" repository**: collects the various features (as issues and epics);
-- An associated "timeline" project board: batches the features into staged releases;
+- An associated **"timeline" project board**: batches the features into staged releases;
-- A paired "code" repository: accepts batches of features (as issues & epics) based on the timeline project board;
+- A partnered **"code" repository**: accepts batches of features (as issues & epics) based on the timeline project board;
-- With its own associated "build" project board: assigns specific issues to available crew.
+- With its own associated **"build" project board**: assigns specific issues to available crew.

 Created in this order (GitHub-specific workflow):
   1. Create the spec repository
   2. Within the spec repository, create...
      1. The timeline project
      2. Tie it back to the spec repository
   3. Create the code repository
   4. Within the code repository, create...
      1. The build project
      2. Tie it back to the code repository

 ---